-While many organizations may be on track to reduce greenhouse gasses, improve DEI, or manage other ESG programs, most business leaders are left without a comprehensive view of their overall ESG performance and the potential associated risks.
+While many organizations may be on track to reduce greenhouse gas (GHG) emissions, improve DEI, or manage other ESG programs, most business leaders are left without a comprehensive view of their overall ESG performance and the potential associated risks.
 By establishing benchmarks and thresholds for individual ESG metrics and identifying standards and outliers across an entire ESG program, organizations can establish an ESG risk profile that will help them identify and mitigate potential impacts on key areas of their business from financial performance, to brand reputation, and physical assets.

 What Is ESG Risk Management

 ESG Risk Management identifies, quantifies, unifies, and mitigates organizational risks related to metrics like GHG emissions, DEI stats, and more—across your ESG program.
 By establishing thresholds and benchmarks for each metric, you create an early warning system for any that are at risk of not meeting your ESG-related goals, commitments, or KPIs.

 ESG Risk Management allows you to identify ESG programs that are at risk so your organization can create action plans to bring those initiatives back on track.